johnstonbl01/clementinejs/tutorials/tutorial-angular.md

 ## NPM Package Installation

-Once the prerequisites are installed, the next order of business is to install the necessary Node packages that will be used in the app.
+Once the prerequisites are installed, the next order of business to get install the necessary Node packages that will be used in the app.

 The first step is to create a `package.json` file.
 This is a file that will store all NPM package prerequisites in addition to other information about the application.

 In the terminal window and within the project directory, enter `$ npm init`.
-This will step you through a series of prompted questions and finally create a `package.json` file in the root directory of your project folder.
-If you don't know the answer to one of the questions prompted by NPM, just hit enter -- we'll be able to manually change these if necessary.
+This will step you through a series of prompted questions and finally create a `package.json` file in the root direcotry of your project folder.

 Open the file and it should look similar to the below: